Vishnu: The Divine Preserver of the Hindu Universe

 Lakshmi: The Divine Consort

 Inseparable from Vishnu is his eternal consort, the goddess Lakshmi.
-As the goddess of prosperity, fortune and abundance, she perfectly complements Vishnu's preserving role.
+As the goddess of prosperity, fortune, and abundance, she perfectly complements Vishnu’s role as the preserver.
 Together, they represent the perfect union between divine consciousness and the creative energy of the universe.

-This divine partnership manifests itself in different ways through the avatars of Vishnu:
+This divine partnership manifests in different forms through the avatars of Vishnu:

 - Rama and Sita: represent ideal love and perfect dharma.